 Section I: Violations Against Hostile Populations

 Persecution and Genocide Against Religious Communities.
-The Commission concludes that, “Countless numbers of persons” who profess religious belief “have been severely punished, even unto death.
+The Commission concludes that, “Countless numbers of persons” who profess religious belief “have been severely punished, even unto death.”
 The proportion of religious adherents in the DPRK has fallen from 24 percent in 1950 to 0.16 percent in 2002, based on DPRK estimates.
 The number of religious believers therefore fell from 2 million to 38,000 (COI: 244).

 The Commission leaves open the possibility that a genocide may have taken place, citing a lack of evidence to determine if authorities “sought to repress organized religion by extremely violent means or whether they were driven by the intent to physically annihilate the followers of particular religions as a group.”
 The precipitous decline of religious adherents, the public testimony of Stuart Windsor of Christian Solidarity Worldwide (CSW), and a report by the same organization are all provided as evidence for genocide (COI: 258).
 CSW maintains that genocide has taken place against religious believers, particularly in the 1950s and 1960s.
 The primary evidence of the CSW report is statements attributed to Kim Il Sung (not from official DPRK texts but from secondary sources) where he reportedly declared the need to incarcerate Christians in detention centers.
 But in two of the three statements attributed to Kim, “those who recanted were given jobs” and “repentants have been given work” rather than the camps (CSW 2007: 63), which strongly implies that the goal was to ‘repress’ the religion, not ‘physically annihilate the followers.’
 The distinction is crucial: Jews in Nazi Germany were not considered convertible by their assailants; the goal was to eliminate Jews from Europe, not ‘re-educate’ them, as in the DPRK case.
 There is a moral difference between the forced formal repudiation of one’s religion or ethnic community and being irrevocably marked for death for being born to a family of that religion or ethnicity.
 Tutsis were not convertible to Hutus in Rwanda, Armenians were not convertible to Turks, and so on.